meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 ### Is it backed by scientific research?
 It has some scientific evidence that shows that it may help reduce blood sugar and lower risks for obesity, diabetes and heart disease.
 ### Is it dangerous?
 It is associated with low vitamin and mineral levels.
-It poses an increased risk of f
+It poses an increased risk of food-borne illnesses due to the nature of raw food.
+It may also cause an unhealthy relationship with food.
 ### Would you recommend?